 Epidemiological studies suggest that consumption of boiled coffee is associated with elevated risk for cardiovascular disease.
 This is mainly due to the two diterpenes identified in the lipid fraction of coffee grounds, cafestol and kahweol

-For adults consuming moderate amounts of coffee (3-4 cups per day providing 300-400 mg/d of caffeine), there is little evidence of health risks and some evidence of health benefits.
+For adults consuming moderate amounts of coffee (3-4 cups per day providing 300-400 mg/d of caffeine), there is little evidence of health risks.
+Although, some evidence of health benefits.
 However, some groups, including people with high blood pressure, children, adolescents, and the elderly, may be more vulnerable to the harmful effects of caffeine.
-In addition, evidence suggests that it may be prudent for pregnant women to limit coffee consumption to 3 cups per day providing no more than 300 mg/day of caffeine to exclude any increased probability of spontaneous abortion or impaired fetal growth.
+In addition, evidence suggests that it may be prudent for pregnant women to limit coffee.
+Therefore, consuming up to 3 cups per day providing no more than 300 mg/day of caffeine to exclude any increased probability of spontaneous abortion or impaired fetal growth.

 Enjoy a cup of coffee and reap the health benefits.

 Lorraine Maita, MD is an award winning physician, speaker and author of “Vibrance for Life: How to Live Younger and Healthier”.
-She is a consultant to corporations wanting to improve the health and productivity of employees and has a private practice in Anti Aging Medicine in Short Hills, NJ.
+She is a consultant to corporations wanting to improve the health and productivity of employees.
+After that, she has a private practice in Anti Aging Medicine in Short Hills, NJ.
 You can live younger and healthier, buy “Vibrance for Life: How to Live Younger and Healthier” and make an appointment for a consultation at my website, How to Live Younger; Please click on Vibrance For Life to purchase my book now!